 The Nintendo Switch doesn´t have enough storage capacity.
-With only 32 Gb of internal memory, you will find it hard to install more than three or four full-fledged games.
+With only 32 Gb of internal memory (unless you have an OLED model), you will find it hard to install more than three or four full-fledged games.
 Just downloading Smash Ultimate, Animal Crossing, and Breath of the Wild would pretty much fill all of your internal storage.

 To improve your data capacity and install more games, you have to get yourself an external SD memory card, but what are they?

 An SD (Secure Digital) card, is a small card that acts as an external memory drive for a device, in this case, a Nintendo Switch.
 Unlike external hard drives and USB sticks, they go inside the machine itself and don´t need extra space.

 This makes them quite convenient to install and carry around because, once they are installed in place, can forget about them until you want to transfer your data somewhere else.